 Inspired by nature and the harvest of heirloom treasures from her Hudson Valley gardens, Amy Goldman created a stunning line of limited-edition bronze sculptures.
 Aptly named “Rare Forms,” these works of art mirror the singular and timeless beauty of old-fashioned gourds, squash, melons, peppers, and tomatoes.Visit Rare Forms

 About Amy Goldman

 Amy Goldman is a gardener, author, artist, philanthropist, and well-known advocate for seed saving, plant breeding, and heirloom fruits and vegetables.
 Her mission is to celebrate and catalogue the magnificent diversity of standard, open-pollinated varieties, and to promote their conservation.
-Gregory Long, President of the New York Botanical Garden, describes her as “perhaps the world’s premier vegetable gardener.”
+Gregory Long, President Emeritus, describes her as “perhaps the world’s premier vegetable gardener.”

 A Chapter in Heirloom Gardening